Return of the RNN: Residual Recurrent Networks for Invertible Sentence Embeddings: Methodology

 In our study, we employed a loss function that incorporates squared error along with a ``match drop'' technique.
 This technique omits words that already match the expected output from the gradient calculation, allowing the model to focus its computational resources on the remaining mismatched words.

 The match drop technique facilitates more efficient training by prioritizing words that are harder to match.
-Common words are matched more easily, such as with a cosine similarity of around 0.6, while less frequent words demand higher similarity for accurate matching.
+Some words are matched more easily, such as with a cosine similarity of around 0.5, while others demand higher similarity for accurate matching.
 Some examples of word types that require a higher similarity to match include digits (excluding 0 and 1), names of months or days of the week, and proper nouns.
-Without match drop, the network would achieve an extremely high similarity, nearly 1, for common words, at the expense of matching less frequent words.
+Without match drop, the network would achieve an extremely high similarity, nearly 1, for common words, at the expense of matching less frequent words or words that are harder to match.
 With match drop, the network will not try to improve the similarity on words that are already matching.

 The match drop technique can be conceptualized as follows: for each word there is a volume in the word embedding space that consists of all points closer to that word than to any other, with the word vector at the ``center'' of that volume.
 The loss function can then be defined as a piecewise function: